-(1b) Except as provided in subregulation (1d), a renewed licence or permit remains in force until the end of the period of 3 years after the day on which it would otherwise have expired.
+(1B) Except as provided in subregulation (1d), a renewed licence or permit remains in force until the end of —

+(a) in the case of a provisional tradesperson’s licence or a provisional tradesperson’s licence (drainage plumbing), 12 months; or

+(b) in any other case, 3 years,

+after the day on which it would otherwise have expired.

 (1c) A licence or permit that is in force immediately before 1 June 2007 remains in force until 30 June 2007.